Extreme statistics of anomalous subdiffusion following a fractional Fokker-Planck equation: Subdiffusion is faster than normal diffusion: Discussion

 In this paper, we investigated extreme statistics of anomalous subdiffusion.
 We found an explicit formula for the moments of the $k$th fastest FPT, $T_{k,N}$, out of $N\gg1$ subdiffusive searchers that holds in significant generality.
 While the mean FPT of a single subdiffusive searcher is typically infinite \cite{yuste2004}, we found that the fastest subdiffusive FPT has a finite mean if $N$ is sufficiently large.
 We further found an approximation of the distribution of $T_{k,N}$ and higher order moment approximations.
 A key step in our analysis was proving a relation between short-time distributions of diffusion and subdiffusion, which is akin to Varadhan's formula \cite{varadhan1967} in large deviation theory.
 We proved this relation for probability densities of the position of a random searcher (see Corollaries~\ref{corv} and \ref{corg}) and for the distribution of FPTs of random searchers (see Corollary~\ref{corlog}).
 This relation allowed us to employ methods recently developed to study extreme FPTs of diffusive searchers \cite{lawley2020uni, lawley2020dist}.

 Our analysis yielded the counterintuitive result that extreme FPTs are faster for subdiffusive searchers compared to diffusive searchers.
 This result bears some resemblance to the interesting work of Guigas and Weiss \cite{guigas2008}, which used computer simulations to show that a subdiffusive searcher can quickly find a nearby target with a much higher probability than a diffusive searcher.
-Based on this computational result, it was claimed in \cite{guigas2008} that this identifies a way in which cells can benefit from their crowded internal state and the induced subdiffusion.
-This computational result can be seen from our mathematical analysis.
-Let $\tau_{\text{sub}}$ and $\sigma_{\text{norm}}$ denote the respective FPTs of a subdiffusive and a normal diffusive searcher to a target.
-We found that the subdiffusive searcher has a much higher probability of finding the target before a small time $t$,
+Based on this computational result, it was claimed in \cite{guigas2008} that this identifies a way in which cells can benefit from their crowded internal state and the induced subdiffusion. { While Ref.~\cite{guigas2008} modeled subdiffusion by fractional Brownian motion, our mathematical analysis shows that the basic computational result of \cite{guigas2008} also holds for subdiffusion modeled by fractional FPEs.} { Let $\sigma_{\text{norm}}$ and $\tau_{\text{sub}}$ denote the respective FPTs of a normal diffusive searcher and a subdiffusive searcher (modeled by a fractional FPE) to a target.} We found that the subdiffusive searcher has a much higher probability of finding the target before a small time $t$,

 where $t_{1}>0$ and $t_{\alpha}>0$ are the diffusive and subdiffusive timescales,